timurrrr/OpenSportsCar/README.md

 Unfortunately, the status quo is that data encoding for every car model has to be reverse-engineered, which involves a lot of effort and introduces inaccuracies due to the amount of guesswork involved.
-On top of that, it's hard to effectively spread such inherently incomplete and occasionally changing knowledge with other car enthusiasts.
+On top of that, it's hard to effectively spread such inherently incomplete and occasionally changing knowledge to other car enthusiasts.

 Instead, makers of sports cars should document the best way to connect third-party performance data monitors/loggers and how to decode the data.